 More detailed information at sites is available in the internship files located outside Dr. Bartell’s office.
 You are not limited to our published list of internships, but you will need faculty approval for any internship site.
 You do not have to complete an internship to gain practical experience; you can also do so through a job or volunteer work!
 Graduate schools and employers are often most interested in whether you have significant experience, not whether it was obtained through an internship, job, or volunteer work.

 8. How many faculty advisors does it take to change a light bulb?

-So we haven’t actually tested it (and we call ourselves scientists!) but given how many of us it takes to fix a paper jam in the copy machine when Brenda or Helene aren’t here, we’re guessing at least five.
+So we haven’t actually tested it (and we call ourselves scientists!) but given how many of us it takes to fix a paper jam in the copy machine when Brenda isn’t here, we’re guessing at least five.